MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 In addition to my programming skills, I have gained invaluable experience as an US Army pilot, flying the KC-10 on critical missions around the world.
 As an officer, I was entrusted with flying an $80M aircraft and leading a crew of up to 15 officers.
 Flexibility and the ability to react to rapidly changing situations were key skills necessary to successfully complete over 50 missions.

-All of these experiences have combined to give me a unique skill set suited for your company.
 My past jobs and training have focused on quickly learning a vast array of new material and immediately applying it.
 I'm looking forward to contributing to an exciting and fast paced team at [company].

 Frank Franklin